SS Amerika (1905): Amerika

-On 14 April 1912, a ship's officer sent a telegram message to the Hydrographic Office in Washington, D.C. reporting that the ship "passed two large icebergs in 41 27N 50 8W on the 14th of April" signed "Knutp, 10;51p[m]".
-This message was, coincidentally, relayed by the Marconi operator on to the station at Cape Race because the transmitter of Amerika was not powerful enough to reach Cape Race directly.
+On 14 April 1912, a telegram message to the Hydrographic Office in Washington, D.C. reporting that the ship "passed two large icebergs in 41 27N 50 8W on the 14th of April" signed "Knutp, 10;51p[m]".
+This message was, coincidentally, relayed by the Marconi operator on to the station at Cape Race because the transmitter of Amerika was not in range of Cape Race at the time.
+(Note: George E. Turnbull, Deputy-Manager of the Marconi International Marine Communication Company which employed wireless operators for British merchant ships, later testified that this message would be considered and treated as a private message rather than as an official navigational message, and it was up to the operator's own judgement as to whether or not to forward a message like this to the bridge.)

 Amerika was responsible for the accidental loss of British submarine by collision 4 nmi northeast of Dover in the early hours of 4 October 1912.

 The eruption of fighting at the outset of World War I caught Amerika at Boston, where she was preparing to sail for home.
 Although due to leave port on 1 August 1914, Amerika stayed at Boston to avoid capture by the Royal Navy.
 She remained there through almost three years of United States neutrality.

 On her voyage from New York to Europe in the second week of April 1911, Amerika carried the mortally ill composer Gustav Mahler back home.
 He died in Vienna on 18 May 1911.